 - Vasculitic ulcers

 - Venous stasis ulcers

-- Compression Therapy (use of wraps/stockings to support veins and increase circulation in legs)
+- Compression therapy: the use of wraps/stockings to support veins and increase circulation in the legs

 - Diabetic foot ulcers

 - Infected wounds